celcius-plus-273/teensy4-rtic-template/README.md

 # TEENSY4-RTIC-TEMPLATE

-Template for a teensy 4.0/4.1 rust embedded project
+Template for a teensy 4.0/4.1 rust RTIC embedded project

+This template uses the 2.0 version of RTIC

 ## rtic branch usage
 ### Dependencies